cran/seasonal/README.md

     identify(m)

-### Inspect tool
+### Inspect

-The `inspect` function is a graphical tool for choosing a seasonal adjustment model, using *[Shiny][shiny]*.
+The `inspect` function is a graphical tool for choosing a seasonal adjustment model, using *[Shiny][shiny]*, with the same structure as the demo website of seasonal.
 To install the latest version of Shiny, type:

     install.packages("shiny")

-The goal of `inspect` is to summarize all relevant options, plots and statistics that should be usually considered. `inspect` uses a `"seas"` object as its only
+The goal of `inspect` is to summarize all relevant options, plots and statistics that should be usually considered. `inspect` uses a `"seas"` object as its main
 argument:

     inspect(m)

-The `inspect` function opens an interactive window that allows for the manipulation of a number of arguments.
-It offers several views to analyze the series graphically.
-With each change, the adjustment process and the visualizations are recalculated.
-Summary statistics are shown in the first tab.
-The last tab offers access to all series that can be produced with X-13.
-The views in `inspect` are also customizable, see the examples in `?inspect`.
+Frequently used options can be modified using the drop down selectors in the upper left panel.
+Each change will result in a re-estimation of the seasonal adjustment model.
+The R-call, the output and the summary are updated accordingly.

+Alternatively, the R-Call can be modified manually in the lower left panel.
+Press 'Run Call' to re-estimate the model and to adjust the option selectors, the output, and the summary.
+With the 'Close and Import' button, inspect is closed and the call is imported to R. The 'static' button substitutes automatic procedures are substituted by the automatically chosen spec-argument options, in the same way as `static`.

+The views in the upper right panel can be selected from the drop down menu.
+The views can also be customized (see `?inspect`for details)

+The lower right panel shows the summary, as descibed in the help page of `?summary.seas`.
+The 'Full X-13 output' button opens the complete output of X-13 in a separate tab or window.

 ### Chinese New Year, Indian Diwali and other customized holidays